 |

-if the finitely presented semigroup or monoid defined by a Kambites object is obviously infinite; false
+This function returns true if the finitely presented semigroup or monoid defined by a Kambites object is obviously infinite; false is returned if it is not.

 This function exists to make it simpler to call an IsObviouslyInfinite object a single time, and uses some information from the (possible incomplete) Kambites object to assist in this determination.